 The SRA Team

 Andrea Florence, Acting Director

 An experienced human rights lawyer, feminist activist and campaigner, Andrea has spent over a decade fostering people-led social movements to drive systemic change.
-Andrea has a long track-record building networks, developing and implementing advocacy and campaigning strategies, supporting internal organizational capacity and systems, as well programming philanthropic funding.
+Andrea has a long track-record building networks, developing and implementing advocacy and campaigning strategies, supporting internal organizational capacity, as well programming philanthropic funding.

 Previously, she has worked as Campaigns Coordinator at Amnesty International Brazil and led the Children Win campaign at Terre des Hommes.
 Passionate about using creative ways to advance human rights, Andrea has coordinated a range of different “artivism” projects, including hope-based videos for global campaigns, direct action with renowned artists and musicians as well as unbranded communication.

 Andrea received her Law Degree from the Pontifícia Universidade Católica de São Paulo and is a certified lawyer in São Paulo (Brazil).
 She holds a Master in International Law by the Graduate Institute in Geneva, a Certificate of Advanced Studies in Human Rights by the University of Zurich and a Masters specialization at Université Paris I-Sorbonne.
 Andrea speaks Portuguese, English, French, Spanish and German.

 Victoria is a graphic designer and illustrator, based in São Paulo, Brazil.
 Her work is multidisciplinary, ranging from digital design, branding, and editorial.
 She has 10 years of broad experience in the area of consumer behavior and trends research, working along with agencies and major brands from around the world.

 As an independent designer, Victoria has had the opportunity to work with many different projects — expanding the scope of design beyond aesthetics and bringing a strategic and sensible vision to help brands find their place in the market.